Doreen Lawrence: Public life

 In the aftermath of the inquiry, Lawrence continued to campaign for justice for her son as well as for other victims of racist crime.
 She has worked to secure further reforms of the police service.
 In 2003, she was appointed OBE for services to community relations.

-She founded the Stephen Lawrence Charitable Trust to promote a positive community legacy in her son's name.
-Lawrence has been selected to sit on panels within the Home Office and the police, and she is a member of both the board and the council of Liberty, the human rights organisation, as well as being a patron of hate crime charity Stop Hate UK.
+Lawrence founded the Stephen Lawrence Charitable Trust to promote a positive community legacy in her son's name.
+She has been selected to sit on panels within the Home Office and the police, and she is a member of both the board and the council of Liberty, the human rights organisation, as well as being a patron of hate crime charity Stop Hate UK.

-In 1998, she worked with the Royal Institute of British Architects and the Marco Goldschmied Foundation to establish the Stephen Lawrence Prize, an annual prize and bursary for younger architects.
+In 1998, Lawrence worked with the Royal Institute of British Architects and the Marco Goldschmied Foundation to establish the Stephen Lawrence Prize, an annual prize and bursary for younger architects.

 In August 2014, Lawrence was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

-In April 2020, she was appointed as race relations advisor to the Labour Party.
+In April 2020, Lawrence was appointed as race relations advisor to the Labour Party.

+in June 2026, Lawrence criticised Hampshire Police for their response to the murder of Henry Nowak, a British-Polish university student stabbed by a Sikh with a religious blade.
+She also criticised Kemi Badenoch, leader of the Conservative Party, for her comments on the case.

+In July 2026, Lawrence was among seven well-known figures who lost a High Court privacy case against Associated Newspapers, the publisher of the Daily Mail and The Mail on Sunday.
+She had alleged that five articles relied on information "stolen" about her and the investigation into her son's murder.